 When a person develops PH, the walls of the pulmonary arteries become stiff and thickened, or blocked by blood clots.
 This makes it difficult for them to expand; and trying to pump blood through these tightened, narrowed, scarred or blocked arteries puts increasing strain on the right side of the heart as it tries to do its job.
 The essential task of pumping blood into the lungs to pick up oxygen which can then be circulated to every cell in the body becomes much harder.

 PH is a serious medical condition, and should not be confused with hypertension (high blood pressure).
-Click here to learn more about what PH is.
+It affects people’s abilities to carry out basic tasks and get around, and it can affect their emotional wellbeing too.